-In areas where there is an insufficient supply of qualified teachers, delivering instruction through technology may be a solution to meet the demand for education.
-This paper analyzes the educational and labor market impacts of an expansion of junior secondary education in Mexico through telesecundarias–schools using televised lessons, currently serving 1.4 million students.
-To isolate the effects of telesecundarias, I exploit their staggered rollout from 1968 to 2000.
-I show that for every additional telesecundaria per 50 children, ten students enroll in junior secondary education, resulting in a 0.7 increase in the average years of education among eligible cohorts.
-Using the telesecundaria expansion as an instrument, I find that an additional year of education induced by telesecundaria enrollment increases average income by 12.5–13.9%.
-This increase in income comes partly from increased labor force participation and a shift away from agriculture and the informal sector.
+In areas with an insufficient supply of qualified teachers, delivering instruction through technology may be a solution to provide education.
+This paper analyzes the educational and labor market impacts of an expansion of junior secondary education in Mexico through schools using televised lessons, the telesecundarias.
+Exploiting their staggered rollout from 1968 to 2000, I show that for every additional telesecundaria per 50 children, ten students enroll in junior secondary education.
+I find that an additional year of education increases long-run income by 12.5–13.9%, driven partly by increased labor force participation and a shift away from agriculture and the informal sector.